teator/coding/HackerRank/Linux shell/README.md

   ---

-  :uk: Link to problem / :georgia: დავალების ლინკი : https
+  :uk: Link to problem / :georgia: დავალების ლინკი : https://www.hackerrank.com/challenges/paste-1/

-  :uk:
+  :uk:  In this challenge, we practice using the paste command to merge lines of a given file.

+  You are given a CSV file where each row contains the name of a city and its state separated by a comma.
+Your task is to replace the newlines in the file with semicolons as demonstrated in the sample.

   :georgia: